Great Shearwater

 Frequently Asked Questions

-Their diet consists of small schooling fish, squid, and crustaceans.
-They are also opportunistic scavengers and will frequently follow fishing boats to eat discarded fish and offal.
+Their diet consists of squid, small schooling fish, and crustaceans.
+They are expert divers and will also follow fishing vessels to feed on discarded bycatch.

-The easiest way to tell them apart is by the head: the Great Shearwater has a crisp, dark brown cap and a white neck collar, while the Cory's Shearwater has a solid grayish-brown head that fades gradually into a pale throat with no distinct cap.
+The Great Shearwater has a distinct dark cap and a white collar, whereas the Cory's Shearwater has a more uniform greyish-brown head that fades gradually into a white throat without a sharp 'cap' line.

 Record Great Shearwater at your habitat